TAG Referral Process

 2. Any additional tests required are scheduled with the school beginning in January for FALL referrals and in March for SPRING referrals.

 3. Identification decisions and updates in Synergy are completed in February for FALL referrals and April for SPRING referrals.

 4. Families will be notified about the results of the referral once identification decisions are complete.
 Communication will come directly from the TAG department in a letter and/or email.

 If you have any questions about the process, please reach out to the TAG facilitator at your child's school.
 The complete list can be found here.

 New to PPS?

 If your child has previously been identified in your former school/district, there is the possibility of transferring the identification into PPS.
-Once the school year has begun, request from your TAG Facilitator to submit a Move-In/Transfer Application on behalf of your child.
+Once the school year has begun, request that your building TAG Facilitator submit a Move-In Transfer Application on behalf of your child.
 The application will require the original letter indicating identification AND the assessment data used.
 If the assessment and identification materials submitted are similar to those used by PPS, the PPS TAG Department can grant an immediate transfer of identification.
 If not previously identified or the documentation submitted does not fit for PPS requirements for a transfer of TAG identification, you can complete a Nomination Form to have your child assessed for a PPS identification.